Restricted Activities for Registered Dietitians and Registered Nutritionists

 - 10(1)(g) “to distribute without payment, for the purposes of nutritional support or medical nutrition therapy, drugs regulated by a schedule to the Pharmaceutical Profession Act and pursuant to a prescription, if required by the Pharmaceutical Profession Act.”

 Restricted activities may only be performed by regulated members who have been authorized by the College to perform them.
-Members can contact the College to obtain the required forms.
+Regulated members can contact the College to obtain the required forms.
 To receive authorization, the following must be submitted to the College of Dietitians of Alberta:

 - Notification and Supervision Consent Form (at onset of training)